- Products & Solutions

 Defining an Effective System

-Dust control goes beyond merely having a dust collector.
+Silica dust control goes beyond merely having a dust collector.
 It requires the management of three important "E's" at different points in the facility (Illustration 1):

 To address all three zones, an effective dust collection system includes well-designed hoods and ducts that maintain recommended capture and conveying velocities; efficient dust collection technology; fans sized appropriately for the system airflow and pressure design requirements; and appropriate work practices to manage the dust and maintain the system.
 Here is more detail: